Alexander Dennis Enviro400

 The Enviro400 is available both as an integral bus and as a standalone bodywork and chassis.
-The Enviro400 chassis replaced the Dennis Trident 2 (and continued to be badged as the Trident for a time) and was formerly available with East Lancs Myllennium Lolyne and Optare Olympus bodywork; the Enviro400 body replaced the Alexander ALX400 and Plaxton President designs and was sold on Scania N230UD, Volvo B7TL and Volvo B9TL chassis.
+The Enviro400 chassis replaced the Dennis Trident 2 (and continued to be badged as the Trident for a time) and was formerly available with Optare Olympus bodywork; the Enviro400 body replaced the Alexander ALX400 designs and was sold on Scania N230UD and Volvo B9TL chassis.

-The engine of the integral Enviro400 is a six-cylinder Cummins driving through a Voith or ZF automatic transmission.
+The engine of the integral Enviro400 is a six-cylinder Cummins driving through a Voith or ZF automatic transmission, although a MAN D0836 engine began to be offered from 2007.
 A hybrid-electric version of the powertrain developed by BAE Systems was also available.

 Development

-First generation (2005–2010)
+First generation (2005–2012)

 The Enviro400 was originally launched as an integral product.
-Soon after launch, the Enviro400 chassis became available with East Lancs Myllennium Lolyne and Optare Olympus bodywork.
+Soon after launch, the Enviro400 chassis became available with Optare Olympus bodywork.

 As well as an integral bus, the Enviro400 body was available on Scania N-series chassis.
 The vast majority of N-series Enviro400s built were of the N230UD variant, which sold well with Stagecoach Group.
 Additionally, two N-series Enviro400s were built on the more powerful N280UD variant of the chassis, both for Express Motors of Porthmadog.

 As well as the Scania N-series, a single Enviro400 was constructed on Volvo B7TL chassis before this chassis was succeeded by the Volvo B9TL, on which more examples of the Enviro400 were bodied.